AVRSANAND/Book_Analysis/README.md

     - Apply sentiment analysis using the `nltk` library to determine the sentiment polarity and subjectivity of the text.
     - Visualize the results to interpret the sentiment trends throughout the book.

+3. **Pdf Analysis (`Pdf_Analysis.ipynb`)**:
+    - Load and preprocess the text from `book.pdf`.
+    - Apply sentiment analysis using the `nltk` library to determine the sentiment polarity and subjectivity of the text.
+    - Visualize the results to interpret the sentiment trends throughout the book using matplotlib.

 ## How to Run

 1. Clone this repository to your local machine: